” Some words have been changed from the original writing so the article will comply with FDA requirements”

 Step 3: Use an Opiate Withdrawal Supplement and Kratom for Opiate Withdrawal

-It’s VERY IMPORTANT that you start taking your Opiate Withdrawal Supplemet a minimum of seven days before you come off opiates.
+It’s VERY IMPORTANT that you start taking your Opiate Withdrawal Supplement a minimum of seven days before you come off opiates.
 Doing so will enable the nutrients to start priming your body for the impending withdrawal.
 If you wait until the last minute it will still help a lot, but the benefits from starting early are too good to pass up.

 Days 1-4: Take Opiate Withdrawal Supplement in the morning.
 Cut a grapefruit and squeeze the juice into a cup.